 CAIA fees (USD)

-CAIA exam fees are pretty straightforward.
-They are the same for each Level, and only vary depending on:
+The exam fees are the same for each Level, and only vary depending on:

 - the date of registration and